 Return to the Domains panel.
 If your DNS Settings display Correct for all values in the Current Data column, your domain will show a yellow flag and read Connection in progress.

-Once the changes have fully propagated and your domain is correctly connected, it will show a green flag and read Connected.
+After the changes have fully propagated and your domain is correctly connected, it will show a green flag and read Connected.

 You can also enter your domain name in a new browser window.
 If your site loads, your domain is correctly mapped.